hikerpig/pintora/website/docs/advanced/write-a-custom-diagram.md

 We can use any bundler to package the source code of this diagram as `dist/pintora-diagram-pie-chart.umd.js`, which can be tested in an html page to see the effect.

+The `pintora-diagram-pie-chart.umd.js` will register the custom diagram to pintora, please make sure that global `pintora` object is loaded before the custom diagram script loads.

 ```html
   <section>
     <div class="pintora">